Chapter 7 International Travel with Infants & Children

 Drowning is the second leading cause of death in young travelers.
 Children may not be familiar with hazards in the ocean or in rivers.
 Swimming pools may not have protective fencing to keep toddlers from falling into the pool.
 Close supervision of children around water is essential.
 Water safety devices such as life vests may not be available abroad, and families should consider bringing these from home.
 Protective footwear is important to avoid injury in many marine environments.
 Schistosomiasis is a risk to children and adults in endemic areas.
 While in schistosomiasisendemic areas (Map 3-12), children should not swim in fresh, unchlorinated water such as lakes or ponds.

 Conditions at hotels and other lodging may not be as safe as those in the United States, and accommodations should be carefully inspected for exposed wiring, pest poisons, paint chips, or inadequate stairway or balcony railings.

-Children are as susceptible to altitude illness as adults.
+Children are as susceptible to altitude illness as adults (see Chapter 2, Altitude Illness).
 Young children who cannot talk can show nonspecific symptoms, such as loss of appetite and irritability.
 They may have unexplained fussiness and change in sleep and activity patterns.
 Older children may complain of headache or shortness of breath.
 If children demonstrate unexplained symptoms after an ascent, it may be necessary to descend to see if they improve.
 Acetazolamide is not approved for pediatric use for altitude illness, but it is generally safe in children when used for other indications.